 They can be reached for emergency and criminal related issues.
-Public Safety can assist in contacting non-local agencies when needed.
+Public Safety and the Bernardi Campus Director can assist in contacting local and non-local agencies when needed.

 Other University of St. Thomas departments that can receive reports:

 Dean of Students